Frequent Questions on Recycling

 Putting items in the recycling bin that can’t be recycled can contaminate the recycling stream.
 After these unrecyclable items arrive at recycling centers, they can cause costly damage to the equipment.
 Additionally, after arriving at recycling centers, they must be sorted out and then sent to landfills, which raises costs for the facility.
 That is why it is important to check with your local recycling provider to ensure that they will accept certain items before placing them into a bin.
 Some items may also be accepted at retail locations or other at local recycling centers.

-Furthermore, some recycling providers require different types of materials to be collected in separate bins (single-stream recycling), whereas other providers may accept different types of materials that are put together in the same bin (multi-stream recycling).
+Furthermore, some recycling providers require different types of materials to be collected in separate bins (multi-stream recycling), whereas other providers may accept different types of materials that are put together in the same bin (single-stream recycling).

 Why are some items that look recyclable not accepted at my recycling facility?